farkmarnum/maps-but-its-just-an-arrow/README.md

 ## how

 This app leverages the Places and Directions APIs from Google to get (walking) navigation routes once users provide a destination and give location permissions.
-Then the app provides the user with a compass arrow, always pointing the direction they'd eed to walk to follow the directions.
+Then the app provides the user with a compass arrow, always pointing the direction they'd need to walk to follow the directions.
 The backend does the heavy lifting, and all API queries are requested from the backend.

 ## why